 Camp can be a great experience for you and your child.
 Be sure to do your homework to make sure you are choosing a camp that is a good fit for you and your child.
 When you are confident that you have chosen the right camp and that your child is ready, you can send them off with peace of mind.

 AAP helps young campers stay safe and healthy.
 American Academy of Pediatrics Healthy Children website.
 Available at: https://www.healthychildren.org/English/news/Pages/AAP-Helps-Young-Campers-Stay-Safe-and-Healthy.aspx.
 Updated March 28, 2011.
 Accessed July 31, 2017.

 A partnership of caring—parents and camps join together.
 American Camp Association website.
 Available at: https://www.acacamps.org/resource-library/parents/partnership-caring-parents-camps-join-together.
 Accessed July 31, 2017.

 Sending your child with special needs to camp.
 Kids Health—Nemours Foundation website.
 Available at: http://kidshealth.org/parent/system/ill/sending%5Fchild%5Fcamp.html.
-Updated November 2010.
-Accessed October 10, 2013.
+Updated January 2014.
+Accessed August 6, 2015.